DAR Logo

 LONG LIVE WYOMING’S GEORGE WASHINGTON ELM

-The story of the George Washington Elm in Wyoming is ongoing.
-Sections will be added as the story unfolds.
-Clicking each link will take you directly to that section.
+The story of Wyoming’s George Washington Elm, located on the State Capitol grounds in Cheyenne, will be ongoing.
+New sections will be added as the story unfolds.
+Clicking each date in this list of events will take you directly to that section.

 1775: A WITNESS TO HISTORY